LuisUrdianivia1994/Lenovo-Flex--15-Flex14-Hackintosh/README.md

 ·once your See Opencore Boot And Select Install

-·The rest as language and formatting options you select it to your preference
+·The rest as language and formatting options

 IMPORTAND NOTE

-·I recommend the APFS file system and GUID partitions system Is your Choise
+·I recommend the APFS file system and GUID partitions system
 --------------------------------